aws-solutions/research-service-workbench-on-aws/workbench-core/infrastructure/docs/workbenchCognito.md

   websiteUrls: ['https://mysite.mydomain.com'],
-  // Include your created OidcProvider if including a SSO component oidcIdentityProviders = [ myWorkbenchUserPoolOidcIdentityProvider ] };
+  // Include your created OidcProvider if including a SSO component oidcIdentityProviders = [ myWorkbenchUserPoolOidcIdentityProvider ]
+  // If an access token validity of 15 minutes isnt sufficient, you mach change it here
+  accessTokenValidity: Duration.minutes(60) // 1 hour
+};

 this.myWorkbenchCognito = new WorkbenchCognito(this, 'my-workbench-cognito', cognitoProps);